-The intermediate result of the comparison is always unsigned, and therefore the halfwords of destination d and operand c are also unsigned.
+The intermediate result of the comparison is always unsigned, and therefore the half-words of destination a and operand c are also unsigned.

 For half-word positions indicated in mask, the selected half-word results are copied into destination d.
 For all other positions, the corresponding half-word from source operand b is copied to d.